Think and Do in 2: Global Storytelling Competition

 Student competitors will virtually share their global story in a timed, 2-minute presentation with six image slides that appear strictly for 20 seconds.
 Guests and attendees will vote for their favorites.

-Competition Winner: $50 Amazon Gift Card
+Audience Choice Award: $50 Amazon Gift Card

 - Contestants must submit 6 high-resolution images (preferably in .jpg format)